-Areas for improvement Recommendations [B.1] One out of 24 tax treaties does not contain a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention.
+Areas for improvement Recommendations One out of 24 tax treaties does not contain a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017).
 This tax treaty will not be modified by the Multilateral Instrument to include the required provision.
-With respect to this treaty, the Isle of Man has reached out to its treaty partner to request the initiation of bilateral negotiations, which are envisaged to commence.
-For the treaty that does not contain the equivalent of Article 25(1), first sentence, of the OECD Model Tax Convention and will not be modified by the Multilateral Instrument to include such equivalent, the Isle of Man should commence the negotiations to include the required provision.
-This concerns a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention either: as amended in the Action 14 final report; or as it read prior to the adoption of the Action 14 final report, thereby including the full sentence of such Two out of 24 tax treaties do not contain a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention and the timeline to file a MAP request is three years, but only applies to transfer pricing adjustments.
-None of these three tax treaties will be modified by the Multilateral Instrument to include the first and second sentence of Article 25(1).
-With respect to these treaties, the Isle of Man has reached out to its treaty partners to request the initiation of bilateral negotiations, for which it is awaiting a response. provision.
-As the two treaties that do not contain the equivalent of Article 25(1), first and second sentence, of the OECD Model Tax Convention will not be modified by the Multilateral Instrument to include such equivalent, the Isle of Man should follow up on its stated intention to request for the inclusion of the required provision via bilateral negotiations.
-Since the Isle of Man already initiated actions in relation hereto and is awaiting a response from both treaty partners, it should initiate such negotiations upon response from these partners.
-In addition, the Isle of Man should maintain its stated intention to include Article 25(1) of the OECD Model Tax Convention as amended in the Action 14 final report in all future tax treaties.
+With respect to this treaty, negotiations are pending.
+For the treaty that does not contain the equivalent of Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017) and will not be modified by the Multilateral Instrument to include such equivalent, the Isle of Man should continue negotiations to include the required provision.
+[B.1] This concerns a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017) either: a. as amended by the Action 14 final report (OECD, 2015b); or b. as it read prior to the adoption of the Action 14 final report (OECD, 2015b), thereby including the full sentence of such provision.

+Areas for improvement Recommendations [B.1] Two out of 24 tax treaties do not contain a provision that is equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017) and the timeline to file a MAP request is three years, but only applies to transfer pricing adjustments.
+None of these two tax treaties will be modified by the Multilateral Instrument to include the first and second sentence of Article 25(1).
+With respect to these treaties, the Isle of Man has reached out to its treaty partners to request the initiation of bilateral negotiations, for which it is awaiting a response.
+As the two treaties that do not contain the equivalent of Article 25(1), first and second sentence, of the OECD Model Tax Convention (OECD, 2017) will not be modified by the Multilateral Instrument to include such equivalent, the Isle of Man should, upon receipt of a response from the relevant treaty partners agreeing to include the required provision, work towards updating the treaties to include this provision.